-The superintendent is responsible for the final decision based on the above factors and recommendations from district staff.
-With the advice of the district’s Weather Team and emergency agencies, the superintendent will make a timely decision whether to close schools.
+The Superintendent is responsible for the final decision based on the above factors and recommendations from district staff.
+With the advice of the district’s Emergency Response Team and other emergency management agencies, the Superintendent will make a timely decision whether to close schools.

 When is the decision made?

 The decision is made as early as possible so that parents will have as much time as possible for planning childcare arrangements.
-Sometimes inclement weather may force school closings during the school day.
-In these situations, radio and TV stations will be immediately notified.
-Information also will be shared via social media, the FCS website and through mass notification calling/email systems.
+Sometimes inclement weather or other emergencies may force school closings during the school day, so parents should be prepared with a childcare plan should that happen.